etairi/sidh-rs/README.md

 [7]  Gustavo H. M. Zanon, Marcos A. Simplicio Jr., Geovandro C. C. F. Pereira, Javad Doliskani, and Paulo S. L. M. Barreto, "Faster isogeny-based compressed key agreement".
 Cryptology ePrint Archive: Report 2017/1143, 2017.
 The preprint version is available [here](https://eprint.iacr.org/2017/1143).

-## Contributing

-This project has adopted the [Rust Code of Conduct](http://www.rust-lang.org/conduct.html), with the following additional clauses:

-* We respect the rights to privacy and anonymity for contributors and people in the community.
-If someone wishes to contribute under a pseudonym different to their primary identity, that wish is to be respected by all contributors.

-If you have questions or comments, please feel free to email the author.
-For feature requests, suggestions, and bug reports, please [open an issue on this Github repository](https://github.com/etairi/sidh-rs/issues) (or, send an email to the author).
-Patches are also welcomed as [pull requests on this GitHub repository](https://github.com/etairi/sidh-rs/pulls), as well as by email.